Home Download Orders Contact

 Report name Overview

-Task summary Displays the following details for every workstation and every task: number of scheduled tasks, number of tasks completed successfully, number of tasks failed, percentage of successful tasks, number of tasks “in progress”, number of warnings, and status.
+Task Summary Displays the following details for every workstation and every task: number of scheduled tasks, number of tasks completed successfully, number of tasks failed, percentage of successful tasks, number of tasks “in progress”, number of warnings, and status.
 For backup tasks which yielded errors or warnings, additional records are displayed showing error or warning details.
 Only scheduled tasks – i.e. tasks which have been properly scheduled - are included in the report.

-Delayed tasks Displays information about scheduled backup tasks which have not been completed.
+Delayed Tasks Displays information about scheduled backup tasks which have not been completed.
 For each delayed task the process shows the length of the delay and the number of failed attempts.
 Additional records explain causes of failure.
 Only scheduled tasks – i.e. tasks which have been properly scheduled - are included in the report.

-Task statistics This shows summary statistics for each workstation and each backup task and detailed statistics for a specified backup task.
+Task Statistics This shows summary statistics for each workstation and each backup task and detailed statistics for a specified backup task.
 Each record shows the size of the completed backup archive, the number of files backed up, the number of new files in a differential archive, task duration and the average data transfer rate.

 You can set time intervals for each report.
 For example, in the “Delayed tasks” report you can choose to display only tasks which have not been completed for a specified number of days, weeks or months.
 In the “Task summary” and “Task statistics” reports you can define a time interval for data analysis.

-7. FBS Server - Settings
+7. FBS Server - Backup server settings

 The Settings tab enables you to configure the basic settings for backup server, define archive encryption passwords, set administrative alerts, map network resources and create scripts to extend the program’s functionality.